WOMEN IN INVESTMENT

 Anna Sofat, Founder, Addidi Wealth

 This session will give practical advice and tips on becoming a more confident speaker, including:

 · Developing your own voice and style

-Lea Sellers and Ros Alder, The Confidence People
+Lea Sellers and Rosalind Adler, The Confidence People

 During this lunch session delegates will be invited to join a speed-networking session, consisting of 5 minute networking intervals – we recommend talking to a variety of industries and seniority levels.
 The session is designed to address some of the following areas:

 - How to navigate the challenges of traditional networking.